NREL/OpenOA/paper/paper.md

 Moving forward, we see a role for OpenOA in fostering reference methods and standards development for the methods of wind plant OA.
 We believe significant efficiency gains can be achieved by providing a public repository for the collection and dissemination of OA methods and best practices.
-Furthermore, we believe that a standard operational analysis will benefit those who rely upon these analysis for daily operations management through to investment decisions.
+Furthermore, we believe that a standard operational analysis will benefit those who rely upon these analyses for daily operations management through to investment decisions.
 A standardized analysis will produce more consistent results across industry and yield better faster decision making.

 # Acknowledgements